We’re committed to delivering healthy water for life for our customers, community and environment, now and into the future.

 Business comments

-At the midway point of the third year of the 2023–28 regulatory period, we’re pleased to report 4 of our 5 outcomes are on track.
-We continue to deliver the commitments and value set out in our 2023 Price Submission.
+At the conclusion of the third year of the 2023–28 regulatory period, we’re pleased to report 4 of our 5 outcomes remain either on track and within tolerance, or on target.
+While a total of six individual measures are outside of both target and tolerance, the value we committed to deliver for customers in our 2023 Price Submission remains largely on track.

 Service Standards Performance